ixisio/andreasklein_org/content/multi-context-device-armee.md

 {{{
-    "title"    : "Some Ideas on how to win the Fight against the multi -context/-device armee", "tags"     : [],
+    "title"    : "Win the Fight against the multi -context/-device Armee", "tags"     : [],
     "category" : "notes",
     "date"     : "09-26-2013"
 }}}

 Here a few notes to the new reality of the multi -device/-context web.
+The Browser should take care, on how to displaying a website optimized for the current device it is operating on.
+Right?

 <!--more-->

-The Browser should take care, on how to displaying a website optimized for the current device it is operating on.<br>

 Client-Server interface needs to have better and faster communication.
 "Hey Server, my current viewport width is about 320px.
 Would be great to get some suitable images.
 Stay tuned, your Client".
 Reduce a website to a fluid layout, colors & font and THE CONTENT.
 The browser handles all of the rest.

 ---